MKLab-ITI/pygrank/tutorials/documentation.md

 * *"auto"* for the above-described default behavior
 * *"col"* for column-wise normalization
 * *"symmetric"* for symmetric normalization
-* *"none"* for avoiding any normalization, for example because edge weights already hold the normalization (e.g. this is used to rank graphs after FairWalk is used to preprocess edge weights).
+* *"none"* for avoiding any normalization, for example because edge weights already hold the normalization.

+In combination to the above types of normalization, ranking algorithms can be made to perform the renormalization trick often employed by graph neural networks, which shrinks their spectrum by adding self-loops to nodes before extracting the adjacency matrix and its normalization.
+To enable this behavior, you can use `renormalization=True` alongside any `normalization` argument.

 In all cases, adjacency matrix normalization involves the computationally intensive operation of converting the graph into a scipy sparse matrix each time  the `rank(G, personalization)` method of ranking algorithms is called.
-The *pygrank* library provides a way to avoid recomputing the normalization during large-scale experiments by the same algorithm for the same graphs by passing an argument `assume_immutability=True`
+The `pygrank` package provides a way to avoid recomputing the normalization during large-scale experiments by the same algorithm for the same graphs by passing an argument `assume_immutability=True`